nazar-pc/CleverStyle-Framework/docs/quick-start/Module-architecture.md

 ```

 Some properties are not obvious:
 * provide - allows to specify a set of features, provided by this module.
-If other plugin or module with such feature already installed - system will not allow to install another one in order to eliminate conflicts of functionality.
+If other module with such feature already installed - system will not allow to install another one in order to eliminate conflicts of functionality.
 * multilingual - just hint, which level of multilingual capabilities is supported by module.
 Just interface translations, or event multilingual content support.

 If this file exists it should have at least next properties: